AI Governance for Boards: Strategy, Risk & Compliance

 Why this matters in 2026

-What good AI governance looks like
+What effective AI governance looks like

-NIST AI RMF: a practical risk model across Govern, Map, Measure, Manage to identify harms, evaluate models and monitor performance.
+NIST AI RMF: a practical risk model across Govern, Map, Measure, Manage to identify harms, evaluate models, and monitor performance.

 Board duties and questions to ask